-The castle formed a unit with the Salgo castle and the Zagyvafő castle and these three fortifications are meant to defend the country from the armies attacking from the north.
+The castle formed a unit with the Salgo castle and the Zagyvafő Castle, and these three fortifications were meant to defend the country from the armies attacking from the north.
+Although the castle belongs to Somoska, which is in Hungary, officially, it belongs to Slovakia.

 Map - Where is Somoska Castle?